Looking for component systems?Start shopping

 Installing the front door speakers

-In keeping with our goal of achieving high-fidelity sound without springing for the “high end” (JL Audio ZR series, Polk Audio Signature Reference, the crazy-good Focal Utopia Be, etc) we chose to install a set of the brand-new JL Audio C2 650 components in the Yukon’s front doors.
+In keeping with our goal of achieving high-fidelity sound without springing for the "high end" (JL Audio ZR series, Polk Audio Signature Reference, the crazy-good Focal Utopia Be, etc) we chose to install a set of JL Audio C2 650 components in the Yukon’s front doors.
 For now, we’ll be powering them with the Alpine CDA-9887’s 18 watts RMS per channel.

 Scoping out the mounting locations